From Humble Roots

 The Mission Continues

-Well House of Grand Rapids restored and opened its 15th home in late 2019.
+Well House of Grand Rapids restored and opened its 16th home in late 2019.
 We are committed to making each tenant’s stay a time to rest and to set directions in safe surroundings.
-In total, over 5,500 men, women and children from all walks of life have called the Well House community home; some for a couple of months, others for several years.
+In total, over 5,500 men, women, and children from all walks of life have called the Well House community home; some for a couple of months, others for several years.

-Starting in March of 2020, as COVID-19 took hold in Michigan, causing widespread uncertainty, Well House ramped up additional support initiatives for our tenants and neighbors.
-Our small emergency food pantry was quickly expanded with the generous support of many individuals, organizations in West Michigan.
-Food items are added to household staples to create pantry boxes.
-As the supplies are shared with our community, the Well House staff encourages tenants to connect with other critical support services, practice safe self-care, mask use and encourage social distancing.
+Starting in March of 2020, as COVID-19 took hold in Michigan causing widespread uncertainty, Well House ramped up additional support initiatives for our tenants and neighbors.
+Our small emergency food pantry was quickly expanded with the generous support of many individuals and organizations in West Michigan.
+Food items are added to household staples to create pantry boxes to be shared with our community.

 “Being of service is about being accessible and flexible.
 When needs change, the service should change to address the new circumstances.
 Stable housing—especially during a public health crisis—is more effectively encouraged if food insecurity is minimized.”